 - eat your last meal well before you go to sleep – 4 hours for a large meal, 3 hours for a moderate meal, 2 hours for a small meal, 1 hour for a snack

 - reduce the size of your portion in your evening meal, especially the amount of meat

-- include some carbohydrate with your evening meal – sweet potato, potato, vegetables etc.
+- include some carbohydrate with your evening meal – sweet potato, potato, vegetables, brown or wild rice etc.